brrttwrks/mtv_stories/README.md

 # A repository for developing custom stories for MTV

-Thanks to the support of [BrowserStack](https://www.browserstack.com) for supporting our project!
+Thanks to the support of [BrowserStack](https://www.browserstack.com) for providing its cross-browser testing services to our project!

 ![BrowserStack](browserstack.png "BrowserStack")